Video: Work Out Your Top 3 Values

 Just like Spinal Tap, our top ten goes all the way up to 11 with the inclusion of The Dice Man.
 This cult classic by Luke Rhinehart is controversial but worth a look.
 A fictional premise of a man who gives over every decision to a throw of a dice.
 It is not there to tell you how to make better decisions (such as the non-fiction titles above) but it will certainly get you thinking more about your decisions!

-And if you want some good ideas for audiobooks then click here or try out Audible for free by clicking below.
+And if you want some good ideas for audiobooks then click here.

 If you want the right answers you have to start with the right questions